 An Appropriate Adult (AA) is responsible for protecting (or 'safeguarding') the rights and welfare of a child or 'mentally vulnerable' adult who is either detained by police or is interviewed under caution voluntarily.
 The role was created alongside the Police and Criminal Evidence Act (PACE) 1984.

-Appropriate Adults are distinctly different from other supporters a person might have, such as solicitor, interpreter or mental health worker.
-They have specific rights and responsibilities that are largely detailed in the PACE Codes of Practice, in particular Code C.
+Appropriate Adults are distinctly different from other supporters a person might have, such as a solicitor, interpreter or mental health worker.
+They have specific rights and responsibilities that are largely detailed in the PACE Codes of Practice, in particular, Code C.

 The PACE Codes are long, complicated and regularly change, which can make it challenging for a person who is not trained to be effective.
 However, the key responsibilities of an AA are:

-- To support, advise and assist the child or young person while in detention, including during any interview
+- To support, advise and assist the child or young person while in detention, including during an interview

-- To ensure that the child or young person understands their rights and that you have a role in protecting their rights
+- To ensure that the child or young person understand their rights and that you have a role in protecting their rights

 - To observe whether the police are acting properly, fairly and with respect for the rights of the child or young person and to tell them if they are not.